emvollmer/InvestOverview/README.md

 ## Installation and Usage

-While the code can be run directly via CL, the most efficient way is use it is via a `.exe` file in combination with an excel VBA macro button, as demonstrated in the `example_portfolio.xlsm`.
+While the code can be run directly via CL, the most efficient way is use it is via a `.exe` file in combination with an Excel VBA macro button, as demonstrated in the `example_portfolio.xlsm`.
 This requires the following:

 1. Download the `examples/example_portfolio.xlsm` file, place it in your folder of